A RECIPE FOR RAMEN

 Writer Tom Ganley and his girlfriend Charlotte have spent lockdown perfecting the art of ramen.
 Here they share their ultimate recipe.

 Making the perfect ramen - including homemade noodles - takes time and effort.
-Thankfully, these days, many of us have plenty of time to spare.
-So dust off your pasta machine, empty the dishwasher and get ready to change the way you think about ramen forever.
+So mark out a spare Saturday, dust off your pasta machine, empty the dishwasher and get ready to change the way you think about ramen forever.

 FOR THE NOODLES